 The portfolio of the Fund is managed by Mr. Patrick J.H.
-Krol (1963) who is supported by several analysts.
+Krol who is supported by an investment team.
 Additionally, advisors and industry/medical experts may be used.
-The advisors and industry/medical experts will not provide any investment advice for which an investment advisory license is needed but may be asked to provide their knowledge on a certain disease, medicine, market segment, etc. The advisors or industry/medical experts shall not make any investment decisions either.
+The advisors and industry/medical experts will not provide any investment advice for which an investment advisory license is needed but may be asked to provide their knowledge on a certain disease, medicine, market segment, etc. The advisors or industry/medical experts will not make any investment decisions either.